treyhunner/treyhunner.github.com/source/_posts/2015-11-01-counting-things-in-python.markdown

 ## Counter

 It's January 1, 2011 and we're using Python 2.7.
-We've been told that our ``defaultdict`` code is no longer the most Pythonic way to count colors.
-A ``Counter`` class was included in the standard library in Python 2.7 and it does all of the work for us!
+We've been told that our `defaultdict` code is no longer the most Pythonic way to count colors.
+[A `Counter` class was included in the standard library][2.7] in Python 2.7 and it does all of the work for us!

 ```python
 from collections import Counter